 After months of waiting, a golden opportunity through which Yamamoto could be targeted presented itself.
 Having cracked Japan’s secret naval codes,* US intelligence picked up an intriguing intercept that outlined the itinerary surrounding Yamamoto’s forthcoming visit to Bougainville on 18 April 1943.
 Importantly, the time that Yamamoto’s flight would arrive over Kahili aerodrome was given as 09:35.+ The admiral would then land at the Buin airstrip nearby and start his morale-boosting tour of the troops and airmen stationed there.
 The Japanese erroneously believed the location was outside of American aircraft range, with the nearest American airbase of note about 430 miles south of Buin at Guadalcanal.
 That meant only standard fighter protection was arranged for the admiral’s transport.
 With this information at their fingertips, American planners started formulating a strike mission to eliminate Yamamoto.
 They were working under the direct orders of Admiral Chester Nimitz who was backed by both US Naval Secretary Frank Knox and President Roosevelt.

-*A vital breakthrough that helped the US Navy to prepare for and then win Midway.
+*A vital intelligence breakthrough that had helped the US Navy to prepare for and then win Midway.

 +This time and location has sometimes created confusion in accounts as to where the admiral actually intended to land that day.